 - Nutmeg is often used to add spice to festive treats but it’s highly poisonous to pets and can result in tremors and seizures

-- Chocolate is one of the most well-known toxic treats, and it’s in abundance at Christmas.
+- Chocolate is one of the most well-known toxic treats, and it’s usually in abundance at Christmas.
 Chocolate contains the toxic compound theobromine and eating large amounts of it can be fatal, so it’s essential you keep it wrapped up and out of the way.
-If you must hang some on the tree, ensure it’s on a higher branch.
+Ideally avoid hanging chocalte on your tree, but if you must hang it higher up.

 - Alcohol is bad news for pets.
 It affects them in a similar way to humans, causing drowsiness and lack of coordination, but it can also dramatically lower their body temperature and blood sugar levels, leading to seizures and comas.